-- A. A statewide Health Information Exchange (HIE) has been established pursuant to R.I.
+A. A statewide Health Information Exchange (HIE) has beenwas established pursuant to R.I.
 Gen. Laws Chapter 5-37.7.
-Confidential health information shall only be accessed, released or transferred from the HIE pursuant to R.I.
+Confidential healthcare information shall only be accessed, released or transferred from the HIE pursuant to R.I.

 Gen. Laws Chapter 5-37.7.
 In addition to the requirements set forth in R.I.
-Gen. Laws 5-37.7: - 1.
-Patients and health care providers shall have the choice to participate in records-sharing via the HIE, as defined by the Act and this Part.
-Patient participants shall be able to rescind permission for disclosure to health care providers via the HIE ("opt out") by signing an opt-out form provided by the HIE.
-Patient participants may indicate his or her desire to opt out pursuant to § 6.5.1(A) of this Part and may subsequently reverse an opt-out decision pursuant to § 6.5.1(A)(5) of this Part. - 2.
-Individuals shall be informed about the opportunity to opt out through provider participants and other publicly available means, and provider participants shall offer the opportunity to discuss HIE participation and consent options at the request of an individual patient.
-Individuals will be informed about the HIE through materials that explain the context and process of disclosure of health information through the HIE, including any and all choices available to the individual.
-The RHIO shall provide examples or templates of educational materials and any needed technical assistance to provider participants on patient education about the HIE. - 3.
+Gen. Laws 5-37.7:

+- 1. Patients and health-care providers shall have the choice to participate in records-sharing via the HIE, as defined by the Act and this Part.
+Patients participants shall be able to rescind permission, or "opt out" for from disclosure to health-care providers via the HIE ("opt out") by signing submitting an opt_out form provided by the HIE_RHIO.
+Patients participants may indicate his or hertheir desire to opt out pursuant to § 6.5.1(A) of this Part and may subsequently reverse an opt_out decision pursuant to § 6.5.1(A)(5) of this Part. - 2.
+Data-submitting partners shall inform patients with whom they have an active direct treatment relationship, as defined by 45 C.F.R. § 164.501, Individuals shall be informed about the opportunity to opt out_through provider participants and other publicly available means, and provider Provider participants shall offer the opportunity to discuss HIE participation and consent options at the request of an individual patient.
+Individuals will be informed about the HIE through materials that explain the context and process of disclosure of healthcare information through the HIE, including any and all choices available to the individual.
+The RHIO shall provide examples or templates of educational materials and any needed technical assistance to provider participants on patient education about the HIE. - Data-submitting partners are not required to inform patients of the opportunity to opt out with whom they have an indirect treatment relationship as defined by 45 C.F.R. § 164.501. - 3.
 When entering into a treating relationship with a provider participant or no later than six (6) months after a provider begins submitting records to the HIE, individuals will be clearly informed of their opportunity to opt-out in a distinct written document, whether paper, electronic, or web-based.
 The notification may be contained within a document detailing other privacy practices, but the HIE shall be specifically discussed.
-The notification shall include an explanation that due to his or her provider's participation in the HIE, at a minimum, their protected health information may be disclosed to:
+The notification shall include an explanation that due to his or hertheir provider's participation in the HIE, at a minimum, their protected health information may be disclosed to: - Health-care providers that care for them in emergencies, on a temporary basis; - b.
+Public health authorities in the process of carrying out their functions, pursuant to R.I.
+Gen. Laws § 5-37.7-7(b)(2); and - c.
+Health plans, where to the extent information is necessary for care management, quality, and performance measure reporting.